LakraRohit/ToDoList-with-API-Calls/README.md

 # ToDoList-with-API-Calls
-A todo list with capable of API call, json
+A todo list capable of API calls, JSON